DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/startDateRange.md

 ---
 ---
 ##### shortDescription
-Specifies the start date of the currently visible date interval in the Gantt chart.
+Specifies the start date of the visible date interval in the Gantt chart.

 ---